Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Problem Formulation

-Equation (\ref{eq:stateeq_pathF}) defines the augmented state equation for the drone, including the dynamics of the projection point ($\theta_d$) and the associated arc length ($\sigma$).
-The additional terms allow the control system to directly account for path-following errors in real-time decision-making.
+Equation (\ref{eq:stateeq_pathF}) defines the augmented state equation for the drone, including the dynamics of the path parameter $\theta_d$, which specifies the projection point, and the corresponding arc length $\sigma$.
+By embedding these dynamics directly into the state, the control system can account for path-following errors in real-time decision-making.
+This projection-point dynamics model constitutes one of the main contributions of this study, providing a computationally efficient and unified path-following control formulation.